DisCoTec/discotec.github.io/2024/README.md

 # DisCoTec 2024 - 19th International Federated Conference on Distributed Computing Techniques

+Welcome to DisCoTec 2024!

 [DisCoTec](/) is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)) and the European Association for Programming Languages and Systems ([EAPLS](https://eapls.org)).

-DisCoTec gathers conferences and workshops that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.

 DisCoTec 2024 will take place in [Groningen, The Netherlands](/2024/venue), between June 17-21, 2024, hosted by the [University of Groningen](https://www.rug.nl).

 ## Main Conferences
+DisCoTec gathers conferences that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.

 * [COORDINATION 2024](coordination.md) - International Conference on Coordination Models and Languages
 * [DAIS 2024](dais) - International Conference on Distributed Applications and Interoperable Systems
 * [FORTE 2024](forte) - International Conference on Formal Techniques for Distributed Objects, Components, and Systems

+Please visit the pages of each conference for details on topics of interest and submission categories.

 <!--
 ## Proceedings